Anagabrielamantilla/TransferProspectivityLearning/README.md

 * **04_Validation_Points.csv:** values of transformed predictive variables PC1-PC7 at validation points labeled with 1 (occurrence).

-* **01_VO.tif:** raster composed of 9 bands, each corresponding to a predictive variable (X1-X7).
-You can find it in the following link: https://drive.google.com/drive/folders/1Tzrwo7I5K2xme8V4gTtiNTsujbVZHICD?usp=sharing

-* **01_VO.tif:** raster composed of 9 bands, each corresponding to a transformed predictive variable (PC1-PC7).
-You can find it in the following link: https://drive.google.com/drive/folders/1Tzrwo7I5K2xme8V4gTtiNTsujbVZHICD?usp=sharing

 ## Models 📋

 The weights of each trained model were saved in .h5 format.